Summer babywearing in Florida means knowing how to keep everyone comfortable in a baby carrier in hot weather.

-Short wraps and carries with fewer layers: another cooler option for hot days is a shortie in a single layer carry.
+Another cool option for Summer babywearing is a shortie (shorty?) in a single layer carry.
 If you already have a wrap and it’s not the coolest fabric, it’s good to know that a heavier wrap in a single layer carry can be as cool as a thin wrap with multiple layers.
-A size 3 or 4 will give most parents several front, back, and hip carry options that won’t warm you up as much as a longer wrap.
+A size 4 will give most parents several front, back, and hip carry options that won’t warm you up as much as a longer wrap.
 Find more information about short wrap carries and which size wrap will work for a parent of ANY size, here.

 - A carry that does not tie around your waist can keep you cooler (click on photos below for tutorials).